strata-org/jverify/docs/guide/src/example_usecases.md

 ```

 #### Safely optimize code
 Sometimes we have an algorithm for computing some data, but there's a different algorithm that computes it faster, at the cost of being more complex.
-JVerify allows you to prove that the two algorithms returns the same result.
-Here's an example where that is done for the fibonacci sequence:
+JVerify allows you to prove that the two algorithms return the same result, allowing you to safely use the fast one.
+Here's an example where that is done for the fibonacci sequence. `spec` is the slow but concise algorithm, while `implementation` is the fast one.

 ```java
 {{#include ../../../examples/src/test/java/com/aws/jverify/examples/Fibonacci.java}}
 ```